jswny/vaxer/README.md

 - `TWILIO_PHONE_NUMBER`: the Twilio phone number to send SMS from using your account
 - `NOTIFICATION_PHONE_NUMBERS`: a comma-separated list of phone numbers to message when a vaccine is available
 - `STATE_ABBREVIATION`: the two-letter abbreviation of the state to check, such as `MA`
 - `ZIP_CODE`: the zip code to check for vaccination locations near.
-If this is set, locations will be searched within 50 miles.
+If this is set, locations will be searched within the specified distance.
 Otherwise, any location in the state will be returned if vaccines are available.
+- `DISTANCE`: the distance around the zip code (in miles) to search for locations

 ## Running